Faculty & staff information

 - Students should be advised to apply to your graduate program through the usual channels.
 Please direct them to the GPS Prospective Student Site for more information on applying.
 Please direct Postdoctoral Fellows to the GPS website for policies and guidelines on postdoctoral education.
 Students should indicate on the application that they will be applying for, or have already been awarded, a CSC scholarship.

-- If you are recommending the applicant for admission, please submit the recommendation for admission to the Enrolment Services Grad Admissions Unit.
+- If you are recommending the applicant for admission, please send a brief email to your designated Admissions Officer and GPS Fellowships officer identifying the applicant as a China Scholarship Council (CSC) prospect.
 In your recommendation you must state who will be covering the cost of tuition for the duration of the PhD degree provided that the student obtain the CSC scholarship.

 - The letter sent by a McGill graduate department to an admitted CHINA SCHOLARSHIP COUNCIL (CSC) PROSPECT, should be cc'd. to the GPS Fellowships Officer.
 A template of the letter can be obtained by contacting GPS.